Akeemkabiru/AkeemKabiru/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Flutter Building Security Application with Flutter
+- 🔭 I’m currently working on KaroApp Security Application with Flutter
 - 🌱 I’m currently learning React and Typescript
 - 👯 I’m looking to collaborate on Frontend Web and Mobile Apllication Development
 - 💬 Ask me about **Software Developement**